I get it. Email can suck.

 When we are communicating about tasks we always send emails from email@example.com so this is the email address that relates to tasks.

-If we communicate with your about other important situations like Customer Service Enquiries, Announcements relating to our service etc... we use [email protected]
+If we communicate with you about other important situations like Customer Service Enquiries, Announcements relating to our service etc... we use firstname.lastname@example.org

 So if you are using the Web Portal to track your task conversations you can safely delete or archive emails as you will see them on the portal.